itsmrseantoo/WebCrawlerProject/README.md

-It's a small WebCrawler Java program I've done as a homework in class.
+It's a small Java WebCrawler program I completed as a class assignment.